 Moving on -

 Hi!
 My name is Anna.
 I graduated from MIT in June 2014 with a B.S. in Physics.
 Currently, I'm on a Fulbright Scholarship at the Max Planck Institute for Astronomy in Heidelberg, Germany.
 Next year, I will ship out to Pasadena, CA, to begin the long (but exciting!) journey towards a PhD in astrophysics at the Other Institute of Technology.

 I almost didn't come to MIT, because I love the humanities as much as the sciences, and what well-rounded person would go to an "institute of technology"?
 Fortunately, I found out early enough that this place has fantastic humanities departments, and some of my most memorable, meaningful intellectual experiences took place in the literature, writing, and music departments.

 I was an indecisive freshman.
-I struggles to pick cereal at the grocery store, so you can imagine the trauma of picking classes to take and clubs to join.
+I struggle to pick cereal at the grocery store, so you can imagine the trauma of picking classes to take and clubs to join.
 At first, I tried to do *everything*, and as a result I felt like I was on a boat that was always sinking.
 MIT's firehose forced priorities and decisiveness out of me - all the other stuff had to go overboard - and for that I am grateful.

 Decisions: I showed up planning to double-major in Physics and Brain & Cognitive Science and become a neurologist.
 After a summer at the National Radio Astronomy Observatory and thinking carefully about what activities I couldn't live without, I decided that I wanted to become some superposition of astronomer, science writer, and teacher.